dimagi/outlier-detect-workflow/README.md

 ./run.sh <.env filepath>
 ```

-To protect your credentials, it is best to keep the .env file outside thie repo or add it to your igitignore file.
+To protect your credentials, it is best to keep the .env file outside this repo or add it to your .gitignore file.